p3nGu1nZz/mars-x/README.md

-# Mars-X
+# Mars-X Game

-A top-down 2D pixel-style space flight game built with Python, Cython, SDL2, and Vulkan.
+A 2D top-down space flight game built with Python and SDL2.

 ## Requirements